Iron Curtain Classics - the Alag Range

-During the first half of the 1960’s, this situation resulted in my being constantly on the lookout for bargain-priced used engines, which were far more plentifully and cheaply available in those golden pre-collector years than they are today.
+During the first half of the 1960’s, this situation resulted in my being constantly on the lookout for bargain-priced used engines, which were far more plentifully and cheaply available in those golden pre-collector years than they later became.
 At that time, I was not a collector in any sense – in fact, the very concept of engine collecting had yet to present itself.
 I was simply an active but impecunious teenage flyer who needed serviceable and affordable second-hand engines.
 Many of those which came along are regarded as prized collector’s items today …………….. and packrat that I am, I still have the majority of them!

 Accordingly, when I had separate chances in quick succession to pick up a couple of used engines of Hungarian origin in pretty good condition at very reasonable prices, I seized the opportunities gratefully.
 These were a 2.5 cc Alag X-03 diesel and an example of its smaller relative, the Alag X-04 of 1.5 cc displacement.
-The fact that the engines originated from behind the then-mysterious and forbidding Iron Curtain added a certain allure to their acquisition - I always enjoyed flying something “different”!
+The fact that the engines originated from behind the then-mysterious and forbidding Iron Curtain added a certain allure to their acquisition - I've always enjoyed flying something “different”!

 I had first become aware of these engines from reading about them in the modelling press.
 I knew that they had been imported into Britain in relatively small quantities during the late 1950’s and had been the subject of two quite favourable reviews by Ron Warring which had appeared in “Aeromodeller” magazine, to which I was then a subscriber (another ongoing birthday gift from my parents).
 As a result, a number of Alag engines had found their way into the hands of British modellers, including those of several active flyers in my area.
 This latter fact had provided me with the opportunity of seeing a few examples in actual use, and the owners of these engines were continuing to use them without apparent problems.